MelissaData/PersonatorConsumer-Dotnet/README.md

 ## Linux

-#### Install the Dotnet Core SDK
+#### Install .NET SDK
-Before starting, check to see if you already have the .NET 7.0 SDK already installed by entering this command:
+Before starting, check to see if you already have .NET SDK already installed by entering this command:

 `dotnet --list-sdks`

-If the .NET 7.0 SDK is already installed, you should see it in the following list:
+If .NET SDK is already installed, you should see it in the following list:

 ![alt text](/screenshots/dotnet_output2.png)

-As long as the above list contains version `7.0.xxx` (underlined in red), then you can skip to the next step.
-If your list does not contain version 7.0, or you get any kind of error message, then you will need to download and install the .NET 7.0 SDK.

 To download, run the following commands to add the Microsoft package signing key to your list of trusted keys and add the package repository.